intjelic/python-sfml/doc/source/api/audio.rst

       This function should always be called before using the audio capture features.
-If it returns false, then any attempt to use :class:`sfml.audio.SoundRecorder` or one of its derived classes will fail.
+If it returns false, then any attempt to use :class:`SoundRecorder` or one of its derived classes will fail.

       :return: Whether audio capture is supported or not
       :rtype: bool